It’d be easy to think, Well, Hogwarts, of course.

 Sample Study: This Side of Paradise by F. Scott Fitzgerald

-Every year I reread The Great Gatsby, but this year I also read This Side of Paradise, which was Fitzgerald’s first published book.
+Every year I reread The Great Gatsby, but this year I also read for the first time This Side of Paradise, which was Fitzgerald’s first published book.

-One of Fitzgerald’s greatest talents was his ability to succinctly yet so clearly portray each of his characters’ inner and outer conflicts.
+One of Fitzgerald’s greatest talents as a writer was his ability to succinctly yet so clearly portray each of his characters’ inner and outer conflicts.

 Rosalind is—utterly Rosalind.
 She is one of those girls who need never make the slightest effort to have men fall in love with them.
 Two types of men seldom do: dull men are usually afraid of her cleverness and intellectual men are usually afraid of her beauty.
 All others are hers by natural prerogative.